1001daysofcode/1001daysofcode/README.md

 <img width="1000" height="550" alt="d-wide-light" src="https://github.com/user-attachments/assets/bfdc3847-0e22-460b-81e9-8f274b6ae7fe" />

-AI can accelerate a first prototype.
-Shipping software that stays secure, testable, and maintainable requires a repeatable delivery process.
+# 1001 Days of Code

+## Secure software.
+Reliable content.
+No hype.

 I built the 1001 methodology over 1001 days of coding, from June 2020 to March 2023.
-It is a practical workflow for turning an idea into a dependable production release.
+It is a practical workflow for turning an idea into dependable production software—without hype, shortcuts, or fragile prototypes.

 ## The Five-Step Workflow